Tape Measure 5/8 Inch Mark: A Detailed Guide

 • Material and Durability:

-• Blade Material: Steel blades are common for their rigidity and durability, often coated for rust resistance and readability.
+• Blade Material: Steel blades are common for rigidity and durability, often coated for rust resistance and readability.
 Fiberglass blades are flexible and ideal for non-conductive applications.

 • Integrated Pencil Sharpeners or Marking Notches: For quick and easy marking.